 Yes, applications are reviewed on a rolling basis between early November and March.

-The Admissions Committee is composed of rotating law faculty and the Associate Dean for Admissions.
+The Admissions Committee is composed of the Dean of Admissions, the Director of Admissions, and rotating law faculty.
 All files are reviewed in their entirety.
 There are no automatic “admit” or “deny” categories based on LSAT scores or undergraduate GPA.
 While there is an emphasis on a candidate’s academic record, the S.J.
 College of Law employs a holistic review of all applicant files, evaluating a multitude of factors beyond the LSAT and undergraduate GPA.
 Each committee member reviews applications individually; the committee does not meet as a body to discuss applicants.

 Candidates may submit their application as early as September 1.